dscoduc/VaultLogger/README.md

         Number of incoming connections that can be queued for acceptance (default = 100)
   * -SocketBufferSize={int}

-        Buffer size in kilobytes used to handle incoming socket data stream (default = 8192)
+        Buffer size in kilobytes used in handle incoming socket data stream (default = 8192)

 #### Example:
 ```